 • Also, provide written instructions, guidelines, or feedback for assignments or tasks.

-• Then utilize words, definitions, or quotations to explain or illustrate concepts.
+• Then, utilize words, definitions, or quotations to explain or illustrate concepts.

 • Written assignments are ideal for reinforcing their knowledge.